csc_logo

 ENGAGEMENT

-Engagement sessions were held to promote volunteer-beneficiary interaction, providing an avenue for skills, knowledge and lessons to be exchanged.
+Engagement sessions were held to promote volunteer-community member interaction, providing an avenue for skills, knowledge and lessons to be exchanged.
 Through various mini games and chatter, more insight into the daily lives of migrant workers was gained.

 WELCOME TO CSC